Skip to main content

 • University staff in colleges, departments, the Accommodation and Allocations Office, and the Recruitment and Admissions team are unable to reconsider applicant requests to change college allocations that have already been made.

-We would advise any applicant with a disability or medical need to contact Disability Support to ensure appropriate provisions are in place for their academic studies and any further guidance required.
+We would advise any applicant with a disability or medical condition to contact Disability Support to ensure appropriate provisions are in place for their academic studies and any further guidance required.